Yadavrao Tasgaonkar Institute of Engineering & Technology

 Yadavrao Tasgaonkar Institute of Engineering & Technology is an engineering college located in Bhivpuri Road, Karjat of Raigad district.
-It is a private engineering college founded in 2005-06 by Dr. Nandkumar Yadavrao Tasgaonkar and is a part of the Saraswati Education Society.
+It is a private engineering college founded in 2005–06 by Nandkumar Yadavrao Tasgaonkar and is a part of the Saraswati Education Society.

 The college has seven departments: Computer Engineering, Electrical Engineering, Electronics, Electronics and Telecommunications Engineering, Civil Engineering, Mechanical Engineering and Bio Medical Engineering.

 Campus

 The campus is located in the foothills of Matheran, on a 125-acre campus.
 Facilities include: